rharbird/microbit-challenges/docs/source/basics/data_structures.rst

 Practice Questions
 ===================

-1. Use micro:bit list Image.ALL_CLOCKS and iterate over all items in the list, showing them on the LED screen.
+1. Use micro:bit list Image.ALL_CLOCKS and iterate over all items in the list with a for loop, showing them on the LED screen.

 2. Using the same item list, show only items with an index divisible by 3.

+3. Sort an integer list (for example ``list = [20, 112, 45, 80, 23]``) using the last digit of each item and keep their relative positions in case the digit is the same
+   (the result in this case would be ``[20, 80, 112, 23, 45]``).

+4.